MAT-225, Web Design: PHP and WordPress

 Specifically, when you have completed this course, you should be able to:

-- Compose scripts to access and manage data and integrate dynamically generated content into web page designs.
+- Compose custom PHP scripts that utilize templating principles and dynamically generate content in responsive web page designs.

 - Examine, analyze, and evaluate dynamic and interactive web applications and processes.